AntonioFlores1/AntonioFlores1/README.md

 ### Hi there 👋

 I'm an very inquisitive person always trying to learn something new.
-I have a deep passion for coding and using my skill set to help people.
+I have a deep passion for coding and using my skill set to help people 😁

 ### What i'm focusing on 👨🏻‍💻

-I'm currently working on improving my skills as a coder, coding in Swift & Dart.
+I'm currently working on improving my skills as a coder in Swift & Dart.
 <!--
 **AntonioFlores1/AntonioFlores1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.